 Again, write it down.

-C – What’s the point?
 Giving feedback isn’t for venting, making anyone feel bad, or boosting your ego.
 It’s for clarifying expectations and giving someone the opportunity to do it better next time.

 Before you bring up the issue, ask yourself: How will giving this feedback serve me and my business?

 Step 3.
 The Feedback Six-Pack

 Once you’re clear on your expectations, and you’ve cleared away messy emotions, it’s time to have the conversation.

 Your team member should leave the conversation knowing what they did wrong, how to succeed next time, and—I can’t stress this last one enough—that you support them in their growth.

 So here’s what the conversation needs to look like.
 Make sure you prepare these steps before the meeting so that you’re clear and balanced:

 Respect their time and your own by scheduling a specific amount of time that works for you both.

 Do this: I’d like to set aside ___ minutes today to chat about _____________, just so we’re on the same page.
 Does ___ am/pm work for you?